tirtharajdash/LMLFStar/README.md

         │       ├── generate_molecules_for_protein_multifactors_with_context()
         │       ├── Logging and results handling
 ```
+[Aug 04, 2025] There is now a `GenMol_claude.py` for implementation of GenMol using Anthropic's Claude models.)

 ### Contact
 For any questions or contributions, feel free to raise an issue or submit a pull request.